Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 ### Stream frames

 A stream frame is a message of type `RdfStreamFrame` ([reference](reference.md#rdfstreamframe)).
 The message has a field `rows`, which is a repeated field of type `RdfStreamRow` ([reference](reference.md#rdfstreamrow)).
 A stream frame may contain any number of rows, however it is RECOMMENDED to keep the size of the frames below 1 MB.
 The semantics for the frames are not defined by the protocol.
-The end users are free to define their own semantics for the frames.
+The end users are free to define their own semantics for the frames, for example using [RDF Messages](https://w3c-cg.github.io/rsp/spec/messages).

 !!! note